 Holiday Eggnog French Toast

 With Christmas right around the corner, I wanted to share a delicious Christmas morning breakfast idea with you.
 This eggnog french toast is simple to make and tastes so rich and delicious!
-It’s the perfect way to incorporate a popular seasonal flavor that everyone goes crazy for.
+It’s the perfect way to incorporate a seasonal flavor into my brioche bread French toast and everyone will go crazy for it!

 This dish is perfect to add to your Christmas morning menu and has all of the delicious flavors that everyone loves….eggnog, cinnamon and nutmeg.
 To top it all off, drizzle some maple syrup, cinnamon pancake syrup or even buttermilk syrup.
 Seriously so delicious!